U-hamza/AWS/assignment.2/README.md

 http://your-alb-dns-name

-If the html text from the user-script was displaying then the infrastructure has been deployed correctly.
-Also, refreshing should alternate between the two user scripts and displaying different text.
+If the html text from the user-script was displaying then the infrastructure had been deployed correctly.
+Also, refreshing should alternate between the two user scripts and display different text.